 The key reason for this outage is that we have been taught not to be complacent, but rather to be very averse to complaining.

 We need to develop a culture of demanding better quality goods and services from suppliers to ensure that there is an improvement in the quality of goods and services.

 Q: What kind of competitive advantage can businesses gain from focusing on the quality of their products and services?

 There is a massive advantage to be gained from a quality-focused business mindset.

 Many companies believe that brand-building through marketing activity is the best way to ensure business growth, but many brands are now seeing that reducing quality to boost profits has an adverse impact on the bottom-line.

-Focussing on offering great quality at a fair price is the best way to retain consumers in this tough economic climate and ensure that the business is also on a trajectory for long-term success.
+Focusing on offering great quality at a fair price is the best way to retain consumers in this tough economic climate and ensure that the business is also on a trajectory for long-term success.

 There is no specific formula for price vs. quality and each business has to create their own value equation.

 Consumers demand even greater innovation from the brands they know and love.
 When this innovation is lacking it gives them permission to swap to other companies.
-A greater focus on quality-focussed innovation, with a strong value-proposition, will help brands to stay relevant.
+A greater focus on quality-focused innovation, with a strong value-proposition, will help brands to stay relevant.